David Pye (engineer): Biography

 Pye was born in Hampstead, London, England.
 He was educated at Tonbridge School, a private school in Kent.
 He studied the mechanical sciences tripos at Trinity College, Cambridge, graduating with a third class honours Bachelor of Arts (BA) degree in 1908.

 In 1909, he joined the Department of Engineering Science, University of Oxford as a lecturer: he had been invited to Oxford by C. F. Jenkin, the newly appointed Professor of Engineering Science.
 He was elected a Fellow of New College, Oxford in 1911.
 On 13 February 1912, he was commissioned into the Oxford University Officers' Training Corps as a second lieutenant.
 From 1915 to 1916, he taught at Winchester College, an all-boys boarding school in Hampshire.

-From 1916 to 1919, he undertook service during the First World War as in the Royal Flying Corps and Royal Air Force.
+From 1916 to 1919, he undertook service during the First World War in the Royal Flying Corps and Royal Air Force.
 After training, he was appointed an equipment officer 3rd class.
 He was promoted to temporary lieutenant on 13 October 1917, and to temporary captain on 6 April 1918.
 On 26 March 1918, he was appointed an experimental officer 1st class.
 He was demobilised on 1 April 1919.

 In 1919, after the end of the War, Pye returned to his alma mater as a lecturer in engineering at the University of Cambridge and a Fellow of Trinity College, Cambridge.
 Amongst his research was work on the internal combustion engine.
 In 1925, he left Cambridge to join the Air Ministry as deputy director of scientific research under H. E. Wimperis.
 He was promoted to director in 1937.
 In the 1937 Coronation Honours, he was appointed Companion of the Order of the Bath (CB) in recognition of his work at the Air Ministry.